Skip To Section

 Our team of admissions advisors will work with you to verify your insurance and find the payment option that best suits your needs.
 We work with your provider directly to provide prior authorization and outline your treatment options.
 Contact our admissions team today for an insurance verification.

 Are you ready to turn your life around?
-Call Footprints to Recovery and learn more about how we treat addiction to illegal and prescription opioids, plus withdrawal symptoms.
+Reach out to Footprints to Recovery and learn more about how we treat illegal and prescription opioid addiction, providing evidence-based services to address opioid withdrawal symptoms.
 Our programs are safe and effective.
 Don’t raise your risk for opioid overdose.
 Get help now.

 Our admissions team is available 24/7 to listen to your story and help you get started with the next steps.